usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _This Side Of The Dirt_, by Dusted Angel
+- _Sabbatical_, by Rosa Anschütz
+- _Root Echoes_, by Dj Babatr
+- _AniaraWL07_, by Arkajo, Dorisburg, Efraim Kent
+- _THE BPM_, by Sudan Archives
+- _Daughters_, by Jennifer Walton
+- _Ameretat_, by Ameretat
+- _For You, This Eve, the Wolves Will Be Enchantingly Forsaken_, by Širom
+- _LOTTO_, by They Are Gutting a Body of Water
+- _The Spiritual Sound_, by Agriculture
+- _NOS_, by Blawan
 - _Wir Zwei Allein_, by Läuten der Seele
 - _Hillbilly Ragas_, by Sir Richard Bishop
 - _Amasia: Anamibia Sessions 2_, by Melvin Gibbs